anathema/anathema_legacy/Development_Documentation/Distribution/English/readme.txt

 Note: the Dreams of the First Age Solar templates give 2 more bonus dots than the the rules do, to allow the player to place the free manse and free cult dots that they automatically get.
+Also, the Solar types that get 1 or 2 dots of an Ability of their choice from a selection of options, those dots will be the first dots chosen from that range and are not deletable, so choose carefully.

 See versions.txt for a history of bugs fixed.